 I walk you through how to make risotto like an Italian.
 And once you know the basics with me, you’ll have the confidence to make it on your own and make it come out great every time!

-Virtually join Ambra in Italy for an
+Virtually join Ambra in her kitchen for an

 authentic & unique cooking experience!